arekolek/simple-phone/README.md

 # Simple Phone

 This project shows the absolute minimum an Android Phone app needs to implement to replace the native phone app and provide the UI when making calls.
+It was created to address the lack of good documentation, evidenced by multiple questions on stackoverflow [(1)](https://stackoverflow.com/q/42838222/1916449), [(2)](https://stackoverflow.com/q/41767460/1916449).

 This app uses [`minSdkVersion 23`](app/build.gradle), because that's when the APIs supporting this were added.